Dr. Samuel Epstein's 2009 Book, Toxic

 products.
 In the pages of Toxic Beauty, you’ll find:

-categories of common toxic ingredients in cosmetics and personal-care products.
+categories of common controversial ingredients in cosmetics and personal-care products.

 in these products have been incriminated in a wide range of diseases,